RaiSudeep/Hospital-Monitoring-Inpatient-Outpatient-Waiting-Lists/README.md

 ## Dashboard Usage:
 The dashboard is designed to provide stakeholders with actionable insights into patient wait times across different case types and specialties.
 It features an interactive layout with summary and detailed pages.
 The summary page offers a high-level overview, including current and previous-year comparisons, average wait times by speciality, and monthly trends.
 The detailed page allows users to drill down into granular data, filtering by specific metrics such as month, case type, and specialty.
 This dashboard is particularly useful for healthcare administrators and decision-makers to monitor performance, identify bottlenecks, and make data-driven decisions to improve patient care and operational efficiency.

+## Tools Used:
+- Microsoft Excel: For data collection and organisation.
+- Power Query: For data transformation and modelling.
+- Microsoft Power BI: For data visualisation and dashboard creation.
+- Git and GitHub: For version control and collaboration.
+- Google and Adobe Color: For theme design and color extraction.
+- PowerPoint: For designing and refining the dashboard layout.